 Over the course of our meal, we made small talk with our server.
 She was just infatuated with my daughter so she made her way over to our table a little more often than is typical during a lunch service and chatted with us.
 After a while, I asked her what made up the delectable sauce on my Filipino Adobo Chicken.
 I was more than surprised to learn that it started with just a few simple ingredients – maybe even pantry staples if your house is anything like mine.
 I thought I tasted a “secret” ingredient but she wouldn’t crack!
 After lunch, I told my Aunt it would be my mission to try and make the delicious Filipino Adobo Chicken I’d just eaten again at home.
 One rainy Saturday afternoon, my daughter and I did just that.

-Having a skeleton list of ingredients and a verbal recipe to work with, I poked around the internet to find a recipe to help with the marinade and then I set off to make this easy and delicious chicken in my Instant Pot.
-Now, my instant pot pressure cooker also has the ability to steam rice on one of its many settings but today – all I made in the Instant Pot was the Filipino Adobo Chicken.
+Having a skeleton list of ingredients and a verbal recipe to work with, I poked around the internet to find a recipe to help with the marinade and then I set off to make this easy and delicious chicken in my Instant Pot (affiliate link).
+Now, my instant pot (affiliate link) pressure cooker also has the ability to steam rice on one of its many settings but today – all I made in the Instant Pot (affiliate link) was the Filipino Adobo Chicken.
 I had some leftover steamed rice in the fridge.
 Ordinarily, I would steam fresh rice with this meal.
 Also, occasionally we do steam a big batch of rice and then portion it out and freeze it for quick weeknight meals.
 That’s another great option as well.
 If you’re watching your carbs, try cauliflower “rice” it’s a great vehicle for soaking up this delicious adobo sauce!

 Speaking of sauce, I often substitute Bragg Liquid Aminos in my recipes that use soy sauce.
 I buy it in the grocery store and it’s usually sold near the gluten-free foods.
 It is recommended for people like myself who are sensative to MSG.